 Switzerland forms a customs and VAT enclave in the middle of Europe.
-As a non-EU country, special regulations apply in Switzerland for the shipment of goods – similar to deliveries from the USA or the Far East.
+As it is not a member of the EU, special regulations apply here for the shipment of goods, similar to deliveries from the USA or the Far East.

-What must be considered when shipping goods from a third country, in this case Switzerland, to the EU?
+What has to be considered when shipping from a third country, in this case, Switzerland, to the EU?

-The consignments of goods must be declared, labelled and accompanied by valid delivery or customs documents.
-In this case, the shipping method is a key factor.
-There is a difference between Incoterms DAP (Delivered at Place) and DDP (Delivered Duty Paid).
-In a DAP shipment, the shipper pays only the transport costs.
-Charges related to the shipment itself, such as customs duties, import sales taxes and customs fees, are paid by the recipient.
-In a DDP shipment, these import duties are also borne by the seller and declared as “Delivered Duty Paid.”
-However, a DDP shipment requires registration of the shipper in the country of destination, which can be very complex due to the risks and expenses involved.
+These consignments must be declared, labelled and accompanied by valid delivery or customs documents.
+Here, the shipping method is crucial.
+A distinction is made between Incoterm DAP (Delivered at Place) and DDP (Delivered Duty Paid).
+With a DAP shipment, the sender only pays the transport costs.
+The consignee of the consignment pays duties, such as customs duties, import VAT and customs duties.
+In the case of a DDP shipment, these import duties are also borne by the seller and declared as “delivered duty paid”.
+However, a DDP delivery requires registration of the consignor in the destination country, which can be very complex due to the risks and expenses involved.

-When shipping small goods up to 2 kg gross weight and smaller than a shoebox, the letter channel can be used.
-In these cases, a Harmonized Label from the Swiss Post is used for customs clearance.
-Small consignments with a value of over CHF 400 require a commercial invoice along with a CN23 customs declaration.
-This is also provided by the Swiss Post and must be filled in correctly.
+The letter channel can be used when sending small goods up to 2 kg gross weight, which does not exceed the shoebox size.
+Here, a Harmonised Label from Swiss Post is used for customs clearance.
+Small consignments with a value of more than CHF 400 require the customs declaration CN23 and a commercial invoice.
+This is also provided by Swiss Post and must be filled in correctly.

-Anything larger or heavier than a low-value shipment is sent via the parcel channel.
-These shipments must also be accompanied by a bill of lading and a commercial invoice, preferably in triplicate.
+Anything larger or heavier than a small consignment is sent via the parcel channel.
+This consignment must accompany a consignment note and a commercial invoice in triplicate.
 The amount of import duties (customs duties and taxes) depends on the transaction value.
 The cost of a customs declaration varies greatly, from EUR 6 at the post office to EUR 50, depending on the transport service provider.
-Therefore, it is advisable to take a closer look and compare service providers.
-As a merchant, all costs up to delivery at the front door and other costs, such as those incurred for a return of the goods, should always be transparently displayed for the customer.
+Here it is worth comparing the service providers more closely.
+As a merchant, all costs up to the front door and further costs, such as those incurred for returning the goods, should always be shown transparently to the customer.

 Why a correct declaration is important

-Those who are not familiar with the subject of customs in detail and fail to provide the correct/complete customs documents and inform customers accordingly run the risk of goods being blocked by customs or having the customer refuse to accept the goods.
-Some retailers shy away from this altogether and would rather forego market share.
+Those who deal with customs in detail and need to provide the correct and complete customs documents and inform customers accordingly run the risk of having goods blocked by customs or being refused acceptance of the goods by the customer.
+Some merchants even shy away from it and prefer to forego market share.

-This doesn’t have to be the case.
-With the full-service ClearCustoms customs solution designed for e-commerce, a shipment to or from a third country is just as easy as a domestic shipment.
-All additional costs incurred are already displayed to the customer in the online shop check-out process – which avoids any unpleasant surprises.
+It doesn’t have to be because with the full-service customs solution ClearCustoms, especially for e-commerce, a shipment from or to a third country becomes as easy as a domestic shipment.
+All additional costs incurred are already displayed to the customer in the check-out process in the online shop, thus avoiding unpleasant surprises.

-With ClearCustoms, e-commerce merchants can sell their goods across borders without registering in the country of destination and without customs formalities or risks.
-From the classification of goods and payment options, to customs and tax registration, everything is fully integrated into a worry-free solution.
+With ClearCustoms, e-commerce merchants can distribute their goods across borders without registration in the destination country and customs formalities and risks.
+From the classification of goods and payment options to customs and tax registration – everything is integrated into a “worry-free solution”.